Infin8Gamer1/FRC-HoloDash/README.md

 --- | :---:
 HUD Up | Moves the hud up in the world space
 HUD Down | Moves the hud down in the world space
-HUD Push | Moves the hud further away
-HUD Pull | Moves the hud closer
-Toggle Tag Along | toggles if the HUD follows/rotates to stay in the users field of view Help | Lists off all of the available voice commands
+HUD Push | Moves the hud further away (only works when Tag Along is enabled) HUD Pull | Moves the hud closer (only works when Tag Along is enabled) Toggle Tag Along | toggles if the HUD follows/rotates to stay in the users field of view Help | Lists off all of the available voice commands